isovector/thinking-with-types/prose/frontmatter/3-introduction.markdown

 feels like GHC argues with you too often, who often finds type errors inscrutable, then this book is probably not for you.
 Not yet.

-So whom is this book for?
-The target audience I've been trying to write for are intermediate-to-proficient with the language.
+So whom *is* this book for?
+The target audience is people who are intermediate-to-proficient with the language.
 They're capable of solving real problems in Haskell, and doing it without too much hassle.
 They need not have strong opinions on `ExceptT` vs throwing exceptions in `IO`, nor do they need to